SteelCompendium/data-md-dse/Bestiary/Last Laugh.md

   type: Maneuver
   cost: 4 Malice
   keywords:
-  - —
+  - '-'
   distance: Self and 5 burst
   target: Self and all allies
   effects:
   - name: Effect
-    effect: 'Each target has edge until the start of the last laugh’s next turn.
-Targets who haven’t used a cackletongue maneuver on this turn use it immediately at no cost. '
+    effect: 'Each target has edge until the start of the last laugh''s next turn.
+      Targets who haven''t used a cackletongue maneuver on this turn use it immediately at no cost. '
 - name: Not the Best Time to Laugh
   type: Villain Action 1
   cost: INU RR